 What do I do if I miss a dose?

-- Use a missed dose as soon as you think about it. - If it is close to the time for your next dose, skip the missed dose and go back to your normal time. - Do not use 2 doses at the same time or extra doses.
+- Skip the missed dose and go back to your normal time. - Do not use 2 doses at the same time or extra doses.

 How do I store and/or throw out this drug?
+Eye drops (solution) bottle: